romaricdrigon/Distribution/doc/remote-user-synchronization/README.md

                   a role of the workspace whose code matches the key of the associative array.

-        -workspacesAddOnly :
-            If this field is set the synchronized user will be unregistered from no workspace.
       - userId :
-            If defined the user whose id is equal to given "userId" is updated.
+            If defined the user whose id is equal to given 'userId' is updated.
             Otherwise a new user is created.